flutternetwork/.github/profile/README.md

 # Welcome to the Flutter Network org 🙏

 Flutter Network is an effort to provide high quality and community driven networking related functionalities to the Flutter world.
-We aim to make all available Networking APIs on Android, iOS, macOS, Linux and Windows with Flutter.
+We aim to make all available Networking APIs on Android, iOS, macOS, Linux and Windows on Flutter.